mkatiwa/OrderFood_Using-API/README.md

+Make Your Order

 The App is used in ordering food in hotels.
-It provides the available food categories in a menu and gives the customers a chance to place their order.
-You just have to click one of the available food type and you will have placed your order.
+It provides the available food categories in a menu and allows customers to place their orders.
+You have to click one of the available food types, and you will have placed your order.
 The menu also contains the prices of the foods available.